guitarmind/dyn-ip-report-service/README.md

     sudo nohup python report-server.py -a 60 -g "markpeng.ntu@gmail.com" -u "markpeng.ntu" -s "123456" &

-The above setting triggers the function to send alarm email if there is any machine where the time passed since last update time is longer than alarm threshold.
+The above setting triggers the function to send alarm email if there is any machine where the time passed since its last update time is longer than alarm threshold.

 ###How to start Report Client